 The arbiter will ask both parties to submit all information that can assist in reaching a ruling in the dispute.
-The parties must submit the information by email within one calendar week of the arbiter's request for information.
+The parties must submit the information by email within two calendar weeks of the arbiter's request for information.

 The arbiter may request within the next four calendar weeks any further information relevant to the case.
 The requested party must submit the requested information within two weeks of the request being made.

-If the requested party fails to submit the information, the arbiter may assume that the statement that could be supported by the requested information is not valid.
+If either party fails to submit the information, the arbiter may assume that the statement that could be supported by the requested information is not valid.
 If there is sufficient justification, the timeframe can be extended for two calendar weeks.

 The arbiter may decide to obtain and document advice from other arbiters or relevant experts, including lawyers.
 This advice may refer to procedural and substantive issues.
-If the RIPE NCC is one of the parties involved in the conflict, legal support will be provided by a third party specified for this purpose by the RIPE NCC.
+If the RIPE NCC is one of the parties involved in the conflict, legal support will be provided by a third party specified for this purpose by the RIPE NCC, if so requested by the arbiter.